 When will we receive out of contract notifications?

-Alerts will typically be sent 10-40 days prior to the expiration of a contract.
+Alerts will typically be sent 10-40 days before the expiration of a contract.

 Providers are not required to notify customers with rolling monthly (aka “no contract”) agreements each month, but must still send a notification once a year.